a3huang/dsp/statistics/8-3-scoring.md

 |1000|1.25|31.88|31.85|(951.00, 1054.05)|
 |10000|1.62|100.84|100.82|(9833.00, 10165.10)|

 Here we see that while the bias takes on roughly the same values for each lambda, the RMSE and standard error seem to be roughly proportional to the square root of lambda.
-Thus, unlike the case with the MLE, the standard error of this estimator remains roughly constant with respect to sample size, but varies with the square root of the true goal scoring rate.
-Of course, we don't expect 10, let alone 10,000 goals to be scored in an average soccer game, but it's interesting nevertheless to investigate the properties of this alternative estimator of lambda.
-Comparing these results to those of problem 8-2, we can see that the MLE is a far superior estimator even for small values of n.
+Thus, unlike the case with the MLE, the standard error of this estimator remains roughly constant with respect to sample size, but varies with the square root of the true scoring rate.
+Of course, we don't expect 10, let alone 10,000 goals to be scored in an average soccer game, but it's interesting nevertheless to investigate the properties of this estimator of lambda and see how it compares to the MLE.
+Looking back on the results in problem 8-2, we can see that the MLE is a far superior estimator even for small values of n.
 In particular, the standard error of the MLE is much smaller for the same values of n and is independent of the true value of lambda.
+Thus, to more accurately estimate the average number of goals per game, we may want to use the MLE rather than the procedure outlined here.

 #### Python Code:
 ```python